Tapiola (Sibelius)

 Tapiola (literal English translation: "The Realm of Tapio"), Op.
-112, is a tone poem by the Finnish composer Jean Sibelius, written in 1926 on a commission from Walter Damrosch for the New York Philharmonic Society.
+112, is a tone poem by the Finnish composer Jean Sibelius, written in 1926 on a commission from Walter Damrosch for the New York Symphony Society.
 Tapiola portrays Tapio, the animating forest spirit mentioned throughout the Kalevala.
 It was premiered by Damrosch on 26 December 1926.

 History

-Walter Damrosch commissioned the work for the New York Philharmonic Society.
-Tapiola portrays Tapio, the animating forest spirit mentioned throughout the Kalevala.

 When asked by the publisher to clarify the work's program, Sibelius responded with a prose explanation converted by his publisher (Breitkopf & Härtel) into a quatrain prefixed to English language editions of the score: